cncf/foundation/charter.md

 -	(i) The End User TAB input to the TOC shall be taken together with other input and feedback for the TOC to make decisions and plans.
 The recommendations are advisory only and at no point shall the recommendations of the End User TAB be used to order or direct any TOC or project participant toward any action or outcome.

+-	(j) The End User TAB shall select a Chair of the End User TAB to set agendas, facilitate discussions, and serve as the End User TAB representative to the Governing Board.
+The End User TAB may, at its option, select one or two Vice Chairs.

--	(j) The End User TAB may develop policies and procedures related to nominations, elections, operations, or other matters pertaining to its purpose, scope, and activities so long as such policies and procedures are consistent with this charter.
+-	(k) The End User TAB may develop policies and procedures related to nominations, elections, operations, or other matters pertaining to its purpose, scope, and activities so long as such policies and procedures are consistent with this charter.

 #### 9. CNCF Projects